 I have more than a half dozen credit cards in my wallet.
 A new app on my iPhone, Glyph, tells me which of these credit cards to reach for to get the most rewards when I'm buying groceries, getting gas, dining at restaurants or shopping at Macy's or CVS.

-At least two of the credit cards I have, Discover and Chase Freedom, change their extra reward categories frequently.
+At least two of the credit cards I have, Discover and Chase, and for the Chase card more specifically I have the Chase Freedom®, change their extra reward categories frequently.
 I have to say I'm good about signing up for those promotions and remembering whether this month it's gas and groceries or restaurants and department stores.
+These cards also have quarterly spend caps for the quarterly categories.

 Downloading the Glyph app to my iPhone was easy enough, even for someone who is as technology-inept as I am at times.
 But when I went to use Glyph at the restaurant in D.C. where we had lunch on Saturday, I had forgotten my password so I couldn't log on.
 I had written my password down in my planner as I do all my passwords, but my planner was back home in Pennsylvania.
 It wouldn't do me any good.
 By the time I asked Glyph for password help, my husband had already paid the bill with our Discover card.